FC Metz: History

-FC Metz was founded in 1932 by the amalgamation of two amateur athletic clubs, and shortly thereafter became a professional team; it is one of the oldest professional football teams in France.
+Metz was founded on 23 March 1932 by the amalgamation of two amateur athletic clubs, and shortly thereafter became a professional team; it is one of the oldest professional football teams in France.
 Its roots trace back further, to the SpVgg Metz club, formed in 1905 when the city of Metz was part of the German Empire.
 SpVgg played in the tier-one Westkreis-Liga for a season in 1913–14, before the outbreak of the First World War stopped all play.
 Some players of this club were part of the Cercle Athlétique Messin in 1919, which went on to become FC Metz in 1932.
 Messin was a leading club in the Division d'Honneur – Lorraine, taking out league titles in 1920, 1921, 1922, 1924, 1926, 1927, 1929 and 1931.

 The club played in the French second division north from 1933, winning the league in 1935 and earning promotion to Ligue 1 for the first time.
 The team became a mid-table side in the first division until the outbreak of the war interfered with play once more.
 FCM did not take part in the top-tier regional competitions in 1939–40.

-During World War II, the Moselle département being annexed by Germany, the club had to play under the Germanised name of FV Metz in the Gauliga Westmark.
+During World War II, due to the Moselle département being annexed by Germany, the club had to play under the Germanised name of FV Metz in the Gauliga Westmark.
 In the three completed seasons of this league from 1941 to 1944, the club finished runners-up each year.

-Despite the city of Metz being retaken by allied forces in autumn 1944, the club did not take part in French league football in 1944–45 but returned to Ligue 1 in 1945–46, to come 17th out of 18 clubs.
+Despite the city of Metz being retaken by allied forces in autumn 1944, the club did not take part in French league football in 1944–45, but returned to Ligue 1 in 1945–46, to come 17th out of 18 clubs.
 An expansion of the league to 20 clubs meant, the team was not relegated and stayed at the highest level until 1950, when a last place finish ended its Ligue 1 membership.
 Metz was allowed to stay within Ligue 1 as a special privilege due to its catastrophic situation in the year following the war: the stadium had been damaged, almost beyond repair.
 The team had to start from scratch once again.

 The club rebounded immediately, finishing second in Ligue 2, behind Lyon and returned to the first division.
-FC Metz made a strong return to this league, finishing fifth in its first season back.
+Metz made a strong return to this league, finishing fifth in its first season back.
 After this, the club once more had to battle against relegation season-by-season, finishing second-last in 1958 and having to return to Ligue 2.
 It took three seasons in this league before it could manage to return to Ligue 1 in 1961, but lasted for only one year in the top flight.
-FC Metz spent the next five seasons at second division level.
+Metz spent the next five seasons at second division level.

-FC Metz ascended to the top level of French football once more in 1967; the team remained in the highest division until they were relegated in 2001, although they bounced back immediately and returned to the Ligue 1 the following year.
+Metz ascended to the top level of French football once more in 1967; the team remained in the highest division until they were relegated in 2001, although they bounced back immediately and returned to the Ligue 1 the following year.